Category: Staff Picks

 How I gained my confidence and you can too

 Before I first joined Toastmasters I never thought I’d be a public speaker.
-I had a knack for putting presentations and assembling content in college, but I’d always be nervous when I presented.
+I had a knack for making presentations and assembling content in college, but I’d always be nervous when I presented.
 I needed to gain confidence.

 No matter which role I did there were always mishaps.
 Missing the count of the word of the day.
 Using the wrong title to call someone.
 Forgetting parts of my speech as a speaker.
 Making those mistakes was embarrassing and painful, That pain emphasized the problems I had to work through.
 And I kept coming back to practice.